yozlabs/cra/README.md

 ## Getting Started

-Clone the repository with:
+Clone the repository and download dependencies with:

 ```
-git clone git@github.com:yozlabs/nza-reference.git
+git clone git@github.com:yozlabs/nza.git
+cd nza
+yarn install
 ```

+### Usage

-From the `nza` repo run a Hardhat node with:
+From the `nza` repo, run a Hardhat node with:

 ```
 npx hardhat node